eclipse-sw360/sw360.website/content/en/docs/Userguide/SPDX_document.md

 ---
-linkTitle: "SPDX Documnent"
+linkTitle: "SPDX Document"
-title: "SPDX Documnent"
+title: "SPDX Document"
 weight: 100
 description:
-  SPDX Documnent
+  SPDX Document
 ---

 # **How to enable this feature**